Emory University School of Law,

 Kayla brings a keen insight to assess corporate transactions from an analytical and economic perspective.

-Clients look to Kayla to guide them through strategic transactions and to maintain corporate compliance with state and federal laws.
+Clients look to Kayla to guide them through strategic transactions and to maintain corporate compliance with federal, state, and regional laws.
 Her experience spans all areas of corporate law, including mergers & acquisitions, establishing new business entities, memorializing joint ventures, drafting commercial contracts, and guiding clients through their strategic growth.
 She also has experience drafting corporate and organizational documents such as operating agreements and bylaws, shareholder agreements, and stock and asset purchase agreements, among others.

-Kayla's corporate practice also has a strong focus on M&A transactions in the higher education space.
-She understands the nuances of how education impacts corporate deals and contracts, such as implications derived from the Family Educational Rights and Privacy Act, Title IX, regional accreditation agencies, the Anti-Kickback Statute, Stark Law, and more.
+Kayla's corporate practice also has a strong focus on M&A transactions in heavily regulated fields, including education and healthcare.
+She understands the nuances of how industry-specific rules and regulations impact corporate deals and contracts, such as the Family Educational Rights and Privacy Act, Title IX, regional accreditation agencies, the Anti-Kickback Statute, Stark Law, and more.

 Kayla enjoys working with the talented attorneys at Thompson Coburn to help her clients reach their goals.
 She also engages in the Firm's African American Affinity Group.
 Additionally, Kayla serves as a member of the Diversity, Equity, and Inclusion Council for Governors State University, as well as a 1L mentor for the Leadership Council on Legal Diversity.